Billionaire Profile

 2013

-Involved in a car accident in Virginia that resulted in a fatality; pleaded guilty to a misdemeanor reckless driving charge.
+Involved in a car crash that resulted in a fatality; pleaded guilty to reckless driving.